sockitfpga/MiSTer_SoCkit/README.md

 adapted from https://github.com/michaelshmitty/SD-Installer-macos_MiSTer

+* Execute script to build the MiSTer SD

+* Copy MiSTer.ini to SD card

-See old_firmware folder for ModernHackers port.
+See old_firmware folder for ModernHackers port (works with old firmware/framework).